 The postcode for Taliesin Arts Centre, Swansea Universiy is SA2 8PZ.

 The postcode for Swansea University's newest venue, The Great Hall, Bay Campus is SA1 8EN.

 Parking at Taliesin Arts Centre, Singleton Campus

 We regret that we are only able to offer Mon-Fri daytime parking for Blue Badge holders.
 Nearby public parking is available at Brynmill Recreation Ground and the Pub on the Pond.
 Outside of office hours, visitors are welcome to park in any of the campus car parks.
 Please see map for details.

 Parking at the Great Hall, Bay Campus - for events at The Great Hall.

-There is limited free parking on the Bay Campus, Fabian Way for events at The Great Hall.
+There is limited free parking for the Cultural Programme plus a Pay and Display car park nearby, on the Bay Campus, Fabian Way.

 FREE PARKING IS AVAILABLE FOR THE CULTURAL PROGRAMME AT THE GREAT HALL.
 PLEASE BE AWARE THAT CHARGES MAY APPLY AT ALL OTHER TIMES.

 Visit us by bike

 There are cycle racks outside of Taliesin located next to both the Digital Technium and the Egypt Centre.